1972 Major League Baseball postseason: Detroit Tigers vs. Oakland Athletics

 This was the first postseason meeting between the Tigers and Athletics.
-Despite blowing a 2-0 series lead, the Athletics narrowly defeated the Tigers to advance to the World Series for the first time since 1931, when the team was still based out of Philadelphia (in the process denying a rematch of the 1940 World Series between the Tigers and Reds).
+Despite blowing a 2–0 series lead, the Athletics narrowly defeated the Tigers to advance to the World Series for the first time since 1931, when the team was still based out of Philadelphia (in the process denying a rematch of the 1940 World Series between the Tigers and Reds).

-Game 1 went eleven innings - the Tigers took a 2-1 lead in the top of the eleventh, but the Athletics rallied to win by a 3-2 score in the bottom of the inning.
-Blue Moon Odom pitched a solid game for the Athletics in Game 2 as they shut out the Tigers by a 5-0 score to take a 2-0 series lead.

-Game 2 was the most controversial of the series.
-Athletics shortstop Bert Campaneris came to bat, having had three hits, two runs scored, and two stolen bases in his first three at-bats in the game.
+Game 1 was a long and grueling contest - the Tigers took a 2–1 lead in the top of the eleventh, but the Athletics rallied to win in the bottom of the inning.
+Blue Moon Odom pitched a complete game shutout in Game 2 as the Athletics won 5–0 to take a 2–0 series lead headed to Detroit.
+Game 2 was marred by controversy - Athletics shortstop Bert Campaneris came to bat, having had three hits, two runs scored, and two stolen bases in his first three at-bats in the game.
 Tigers relief pitcher Lerrin LaGrow's first pitch hit Campaneris in the ankle; he staggered for a moment, glared at LaGrow and then flung his bat toward the mound.
 The bat spiraled at LaGrow 5 ft off the ground, but LaGrow ducked, and the bat narrowly missed him, landing a few feet behind the mound.
 The benches cleared, and while there were no punches thrown or other incidents involving players, Tigers manager Billy Martin had to be restrained by umpires and teammates to prevent him from going after Campaneris.
 Both LaGrow and Campaneris were suspended for the rest of the ALCS.